Protein, protein powders and muscle building. Are protein supplements suitable for teenagers ?

 Although thought to be safe with few side effects, there is no evidence that glutamine is benefiticial for building muscle and no research has been done in adolescents.

 Branched-chain amino acids are essential nutrients that the body obtains from proteins found in food, especially meat, dairy products, and legumes.
 They include leucine, isoleucine, and valine.
 “Branched-chain” refers to the chemical structure of these amino acids.
-Branched-chain amino acids are used to help slow muscle wasting in people who are confined to bed.
+Leucine is known to be specifically important in muscle building acting as a switch to turn on muscle hypotrophy.
+Branched-chain amino acids are used to help slow muscle wasting in people who are confined to bed with some success but to build new muscle all the amino acids have to be there.
+Supplementing with any one amino acid can affect the absorption and availability of others and trails have not found any benefit when supplementing leucine or BCAAs alone.

 Most diets in the UK are high in protein and it is unlikely that eating extra protein will have an impact on muscle growth or training adaptation.
-If you are concerned that your diet may be too low it is worth making sure you have at least one high protein food at each meal.
+If you are concerned that your diet may be too low, or your intake is uneven over the day it is worth making sure you have at least one high protein food at each meal.
 It is also possible to eat high protein snacks such as nuts or cheese.

 Although I think almost all supplements are unnecessary the temptation for teenagers to seek performance in a bottle is understandable.
 If you decide to use a supplement its worth asking